Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-I texted the dogsitter at the border to let Connor stay an extra night.
-But I was glad it was still light out when I arrived back at the car.
-Overall, it took 12 hours to finish the final eight miles of this trip.
+Like before, I needed to contend with more boulders and steep scree below the lake basin.
+But on the upside, I was able to walk myself out, albeit very slowly.
+It took some time to cross Depot Creek, as the old log wasn’t there anymore.
+I texted the dog sitter at the border and asked to let Connor stay an extra night.
+I was glad it was still light out when I reached back at the car.
+Overall, it took 12 hours to finish the last eight miles of this trip.

-Ultimately, I was happy to have climbed everything I wanted.
-I did the same with the Bulger peaks the first time around.
-After briefly enjoying the view of Chilliwack Lake, it was a long drive back to the border crossing and home.
+Ultimately, I was happy to have visited the places I wanted on the Bear Mountain et al. trip.
+I also did the same with the six Bulger peaks the first time around.
+After briefly enjoying Chilliwack Lake, a long drive home back through the border crossing ensued.

 Overview > Day 1 > Day 2 > Day 3 > Day 4 > Day 5 > Day 6